 The study also analysed the impact of these regulatory barriers on the levels of competition in the sectors concerned.
-Figure 2 shows the share of companies newly establishing in a market (relative to all firms in a market, 'birth rate') for Member States with more restrictive versus those with less restrictive barrier levels.
+Figure 2 shows the share of companies newly establishing in a market (relative to all firms in a market, 'birth rate') for Member States with more restrictive versus those with less restrictive barrier levels229.
 It illustrates that Member States with more restrictive barrier levels have on average a lower number of new service providers entering their markets in each of the four business services sectors analysed.

 As a result, competition is lower in these Member States and market dynamics are constrained.
-Indeed, figure 3 shows that the Member States with more restrictive barrier levels have on average also a lower combined share of companies entering and exiting the market ('churn rate') in each of the four sectors analysed.
+Indeed, figure 3 shows that the Member States with more restrictive barrier levels have on average also a lower combined share of companies entering and exiting the market ('churn rate') in each of the four sectors analysed230.

-&lt;sup>229 The graph compares the (simple) average of birth rates (average 2010-2012) for the 10 most versus the 10 least restrictive Member States in each sector.
+229 The graph compares the (simple) average of birth rates (average 2010-2012) for the 10 most versus the 10 least restrictive Member States in each sector.
 EL and HR are excluded from the analysis given no or low data availability.
-The graph compares the (simple) average of churn rates (average 2009-2011) for the 10 most versus the 10

-$^{230}$ The graph compares the (simple) average of churn rates (average 2009-2011) for the 10 most versus the 10 least restrictive Member States in each sector.
+availability.
+230 The graph compares the (simple) average of churn rates (average 2009-2011) for the 10 most versus the 10 least restrictive Member States in each sector.
 EL and HR are excluded from the analysis given no or low data availability.
 One outlier has been removed from the analysis (RO - legal).